HomeDiseasesAddictions

 • Young JR, Galla JT, Appelbaum LG.
 Transcranial Magnetic Stimulation Treatment for Smoking Cessation: An Introduction for Primary Care Clinicians.
 Am J Med.
 2021 Nov;134(11):1339-1343. doi: 10.1016/j.amjmed.2021.06.037.
 Epub 2021 Aug 15.
 PMID: 34407423; PMCID: PMC8607981.

-Specialists in the treatment of addictions
+Our Specialists in the Treatment of Addictions